 Any management certificates that you associate with your service apply to your service only when it is running in the cloud.
 When your service is running in the local development environment, it uses a standard certificate that is managed by the compute emulator.

 For more information about uploading your management certificates to Azure, see How to Add a Management Certificate to an Azure Subscription.

-From this page, you can display information about the version of Azure Tools that this project uses, and you can upgrade to the current version of the tools.
+From this page, you can display information about the version of Azure Tools that this cloud service project uses, and you can upgrade to the current version of the tools.

 From this page, you can set pre-build and post-build events.